katie-bw/resources/README.md

 * CodeAcademy - https://www.codecademy.com/
 * FreeCodeCamp - https://www.freecodecamp.org/
 * Mimo - https://mimo.org/ Really good if you're new to coding, like DuoLingo but for coding!
 * Learn Git - https://learngitbranching.js.org/ Interactive way to learn how Git works
+* Distill - https://staging.distill.pub Although it isn't updated anymore there are a lot of nice articles explaining ML and AI concepts
+* Reducing Loss - https://developers.google.com/machine-learning/crash-course/reducing-loss/playground-exercise A playground from Google demonstrating how hyperparameters impact the performance of neural networks